The Government has announced that, from this Saturday, single adult households and single...read more

 All care for children under the age of seven has to be registered with Oftsed and many providers catering for older children will also be registered.
 Not only will they have met the minimum requirements for registration, but you may also be able to get help with some of your costs.
 If your chosen holiday scheme isn’t registered, speak to the manager about getting registered as it can benefit both of you.

-For working parents, there are two main forms of assistance with childcare costs: the childcare element of Working Tax Credit and employer-supported childcare schemes.
+For working parents, there are two main forms of assistance with childcare costs: the childcare element of Universal Credit [or working tax credit if you have been claiming since before the roll-out of UC] and employer-supported childcare schemes.

-The way your tax credit award is calculated is based on your income and the cost of your childcare.
-The system is complicated and you will not receive a lump sum at the beginning of the holidays, but a weekly award throughout the year.
-This is calculated by adding together the number of weeks you will be using childcare throughout the year, multiplied by the weekly cost, divided by 52 (weeks of the year).
-If you are eligible for help, you will receive up to 70 per cent of this amount, weekly throughout the year.
+The way your credit award is calculated is based on your income and the cost of your childcare.
+The system is complicated and you will not receive a lump sum at the beginning of the holidays.